-(a) The Broadband Deployment Council is continued.
+(a) The Broadband Enhancement Council is hereby established.
 The council is a governmental instrumentality of the state.
 The exercise by the council of the powers conferred by this article and the carrying out of its purpose and duties are considered and held to be, and are hereby determined to be, essential governmental functions and for a public purpose.
 The council is created under the Department of Commerce for administrative, personnel and technical support services only.

-(b) The council shall consist of fifteen voting members, designated as follows:
+(b) The council shall consist of thirteen voting members, designated as follows:

-(1) The Governor or his or her designee;
+(1) The Secretary of Commerce or his or her designee;

-(2) The Secretary of Commerce or his or her designee;
+(2) The Department of Administration Chief Technology Officer or his or her designee; and

-(3) The Secretary of Administration or his or her designee;
+(3) The Vice Chancellor for Administration of the Higher Education Policy Commission or his or her designee;

-(ii) One member representing the interests of the business community in this state;
+(ii) One member from each congressional district representing rural business users in this state;

-(iv) One member representing cable operators who provide broadband services in this state;
+(iv) One member representing urban business users in this state; and

-(7) In addition to the fifteen voting members of the council, the President of the Senate shall name two senators from the West Virginia Senate and the Speaker of the House shall name two delegates from the West Virginia House of Delegates, each to serve in the capacity of an ex officio, nonvoting advisory member of the council.
+(6) In addition to the thirteen voting members of the council, the President of the Senate shall name two senators from the West Virginia Senate, one from each party, and the Speaker of the House shall name two delegates from the West Virginia House of Delegates, one from each party, each to serve in the capacity of an ex officio, nonvoting advisory member of the council.

 (d) The council may appoint committees or subcommittees to investigate and make recommendations to the full council.
 Members of these committees or subcommittees need not be members of the council.

-(e) Eight voting members of the council constitute a quorum and the affirmative vote of at least the majority of those members present is necessary for any action taken by vote of the council.
+(e) Seven voting members of the council constitute a quorum and the affirmative vote of a simple majority of those members present is necessary for any action taken by vote of the council.

 (f) The council is part time.
 Public members appointed by the Governor may pursue and engage in another business or occupation or gainful employment.
 Any person employed by, owning an interest in or otherwise associated with a broadband deployment project, project sponsor or project participant may serve as a council member and is not disqualified from serving as a council member because of a conflict of interest prohibited under section five, article two, chapter six-b of this code and is not subject to prosecution for violation of said section when the violation is created solely as a result of his or her relationship with the broadband deployment project, project sponsor or project participant so long as the member recuses himself or herself from board participation regarding the conflicting issue in the manner set forth in legislative rules promulgated by the West Virginia Ethics Commission.